viviandng/KC_House_Price/README.md

 - Generate multivariete regression model based on criteria to fit the training data.
 - Test the optimized traiing model on the test data and evaluate score.
 - Create a presentation to translate finidngs into actionable insights for the business application.

+### Exploratory Analysis
+1. Price distribution of homes
+2. Affect of sqft living on price
+3. Affect of grade on price
+4. Grade mean and price

+### Multivariable Regression